 Instructions

-Remark: The text banners on the panel are not enough to make 3 pillows with both top and bottom borders.
-Substitute one of the borders with other matching fabrics for the other 2 pillows.Other fabric and batting pieces for the front backing and the back of the pillow.
-You need high loft polyester batting to make the trapunto, and, 2 cover buttons or other buttons of your choice(not in the photo).
+Remark: The text banners on the panel are not enough to make three pillows with both top and bottom borders.
+Substitute one of the borders with other matching fabrics for the other two pillows. - Pictures below shows the other fabric and batting pieces for the front backing and the back of the pillow.
+You need high-loft polyester batting to make the trapunto and two cover buttons or other buttons of your choice(not in the photo).

 Pillow Front

-a.
-Sew the side panels to the main snowman panel
+- a.
+Sew the side panels to the main snowman panel.

 b.
 Sew the top and bottom text banners to it with a seam allowance of 3/8″

 b.
-Pin with quilting safety pins to secure the batting in place.a.
+Pin with quilting safety pins to secure the batting in place. - a.
 Turn to the right side of the fabric, change the presser foot to darning foot or BSR (Bernina Stitch Regulator), and lower down the feed dog.

 b.
 Perform free motion stitch around the snowman and the birds.
 Stitch just slightly outside the lines of the print.

 c.
-Bring all thread-ends to the wrong side, tie double knots and trim away the extra length, leaving about 1-2″ there.After finished all the parts that you want to have 3D trapunto raise effect, turn to the wrong side and trim out the extra batting that sits outside the free motion sewing line.
+Bring all thread ends to the wrong side, tie double knots, and trim away the extra length, leaving about 1-2″ there. - After completing all the desired areas for the 3D trapunto effect, turn the fabric to the wrong side and trim away the excess batting that lies outside the free-motion sewing line.

-**You may fold the fabric down and away from the batting while cutting so you can see clearly before you trim.This is how it looks like after the extra batting was trimmed away.
+**You may fold the fabric down and away from the batting while cutting so you can see clearly before you trim. - This is how it looks like after the extra batting was trimmed away.

-a.
+- a.
 Layer in the batting and cotton backing to the snowman panel.

 c.
-Secure the layers with quilting safety pins.a.
+Secure the layers with quilting safety pins. - a.
 Again, with the darning foot or BSR and the feed dog down, free-motion stitch along the same sewing lines of the borders of the trapunto.

 d.
-Change the top thread to dark brown or dark green, quilt a row of small pebbles stitches on the border of the center snowman panel and the top and bottom of the banners.A completed front pillow of a snowman with a 3D effect of the trapunto quilting.
+Change the top thread to dark brown or dark green, and quilt a row of small pebbles stitches on the border of the center snowman panel and the top and bottom of the banners. - The picture below shows a completed front pillow piece of a snowman with a 3D effect of the trapunto quilting.

 c.
-Trim the front piece to 20″ square with roller cutter and ruler.This is the back of the front pillow.
+Trim the front piece to 20″ square with a rotary cutter and ruler. - This is the back of the front pillow.

 Pillow Back

 b.
-Sew the bird fabric with white backing, 1/2″ seam allowance on the bird fabric and 1″ seam allowance on the white backing.Open flat and press the seam allowance to the bird fabric.
+Sew the bird fabric with white backing, 1/2″ seam allowance on the bird fabric, and 1″ seam allowance on the white backing. - Open flat and press the seam allowance to the bird fabric.

-a.
+- a.
 Fold the white fabric over at the batting edge.

 b.
-Press to make a fold crease line.Topstitch at the edge and the seam line between the bird and white fabric.
+Press to make a fold crease line. - Topstitch at the edge and the seam line between the bird and white fabric.

-Change foot to darning or BSR with feed dog down, free motion quilt with stippling stitch.
+- Change foot to darning or BSR with feed dog down, free motion quilt with stippling stitch.

-Trim the back pieces to 20″ wide x 10 1/2″ high each.
+- Trim the back pieces to 20″ wide x 10 1/2″ high each.

-Sewing up the Pillow
+Sewing up the Pillow Cover

 b.
-Place the back piece (with buttonholes) facing down at the top part of the pillow.
+Place the back piece (with buttonholes) facing down at the top of the pillow.
 Then, place another back piece at the bottom part.
 The back pieces overlap 1″ at the center.

 c.
-Sew around with 1/2″ seam allowance.Bind the raw edges with twill tape or as per your preference.
+Sew around with 1/2″ seam allowance. - Bind the raw edges with twill tape or as per your preference.

 Complete.